PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 The finite element sets are instances of concrete types.
 Each particular shape and order of element has its own type.
 There are types for  linear  and quadratic quadrilaterals, for instance, `FESetQ4` and `FESetQ8`.
 Each element set provides access to the number of nodes  connected by the element (`nodesperelem`),  the connectivity as the two dimensional array    `conn`,  and the  integer label vector `label`.

-The concrete finite element set types are subtypes of the abstract type for elements of different manifold dimension (3, 2, 1, and 0), for instance for the quadrilaterals that would be `FESet2Manifold`.
-These types are in turn  subtypes of the abstract finite element set type `FESet`.
+The concrete finite element set types are subtypes of the abstract type for elements of different manifold dimension (3, 2, 1, and 0), for instance for the quadrilaterals that would be `AbstractFESet2Manifold`.
+These types are in turn  subtypes of the abstract finite element set type `AbstractFESet`.

 The concrete finite element set type provides specialized methods to compute the values of the basis functions, `bfun`, and methods to compute  the gradients of the basis functions with respect to the parametric coordinates, `bfundpar`.